alexeev-engineer/SQLRMT/README.md

 > [!CAUTION]
 > At the moment, SQLRMT is under active development, many things may not work, and this version is not recommended for use (all at your own risk).

+## Contact and support
+If you have questions about using SQLRMT, then create an [issue](https://github.com/alexeev-engineer/SQLRMT/issues/new) in the repository or write to me at bro.alexeev@inbox.ru.

+You can also write to me on Telegram: [@alexeev_dev](https://t.me/alexeev_dev)

+SQLRMT is an Open Source project, and it only survives due to your feedback and support!

+Project releases are available at [this link](https://github.com/alexeev-engineer/SQLRMT/releases).

 ## Requirements

 > [!NOTE]